agileware/wp-civicrm-ux/USAGE.md

 Protect your CiviCRM integrated forms by forcing users to access them with a valid checksum URL.
 Read more about [CiviCRM Checksum Tokens here](https://docs.civicrm.org/user/en/latest/common-workflows/tokens-and-mail-merge/#checksum).

 Wrap the content and form you wish to protect in the shortcode.
-When the page is accessed without a valid checksum in the URL, the Self Serve Checksum request form will be displayed.
+When the page is accessed without a valid checksum in the URL, the Self Serve Checksum Protection Form will be displayed.
 After providing their email address, an email will be sent to them with a link back to the page containing a valid checksum.
-The form will then be rendered for them to complete.
+The form will then be accessible for them to complete.

 ```
 <!-- wp:shortcode -->